Lee Scrivner

-Lee Scrivner (born February 10, 1971) is an American writer and cultural theorist known for his book Becoming Insomniac (2014) and for his satirical avant-garde art manifestos.
+Lee Scrivner (born February 10, 1971) is an American novelist and cultural theorist known for his books Casinolabs (2025) and Becoming Insomniac (2014), and for his satirical avant-garde art manifestos.
 He writes on the literature, history, and culture of the Victorian and Modernist periods, as well as on contemporary issues.

 Early life and education

 Scrivner was born in Winnipeg to American parents and was raised in Las Vegas, where he attended Bonanza High School.
 He received a BA and an MA in English from the University of Utah.
 He taught English at the University of Nevada, Las Vegas from 2001 to 2005, after which he pursued doctoral research under Steven Connor at the University of London.
 From 2007 to 2008, he lectured in the English department at Birkbeck College.
 He was a Fulbright lecturer in the humanities at Boğaziçi University, Istanbul.
 Since August 2015, he has taught at American University in Washington D.C.